-If you’re making PCBs, there are two workflows, depending on what software you use.
-The process is to generate Gerber files, or save a .brd file if you’re using EAGLE, which can then be loaded into our software and milled on the milling machine.
+If you’re making PCBs, there are two workflows, depending on the software that you use.
+The process is to generate a Gerber (.gbr) file or a .brd file (if you’re using EAGLE) and then upload it to our software to mill on the milling machine.

 If you use EAGLE, you can import your .brd files into our software directly.
 For other PCB/EDA software, you’ll need to generate Gerber files and import those into our software.
 See our Altium, KiCad, and Gerber guides for more information.